Yellow Roses: History, Meaning, and Symbolism

-Yellow flowers of all kinds have long been popular because of their bright, cheerful color.
-This holds yellow sunflowers, yellow roses, yellow hydrangeas, yellow daisies, and yellow flower arrangements overall.
+Yellow roses of all kinds have long been popular because of their bright, cheerful color.
+This holds yellow sunflowers, yellow roses, yellow hydrangeas, yellow daisies, and yellow flower arrangements.

-Deep yellow hues can also be interpreted as gold - so if someone were to make a great achievement - such as a promotion at work or winning an important contest, yellow rose flower arrangements would be a nice way to extend your good wishes.
+Deep yellow hues can also be interpreted as gold - so if someone were to make a remarkable achievement - such as a promotion at work or winning an important contest, yellow rose flower arrangements would be an excellent way to extend your good wishes.

 In this way, yellow rose arrangements can be a beautiful way to congratulate a couple on a new baby.
 Likewise, real estate agents might choose to say “welcome to the neighborhood” with yellow rose floral arrangements for their clients.
 A person may even feel confident in the gift of one yellow rose, meaning that they wish to extend friendship or brighten up another person’s day.